 Polished lithographic stone used for lithography.

-Printers proof of 1903 serving tray
+Printers proof and example of 1903 serving tray